 A big reason why Nicaragua is becoming a top destination among surfers is that of the weather conditions and the consistency of waves.
-The area experiences 340 days of offshore winds, making it surfable every day of the year!
+The area experiences over 330 days of offshore winds, making it surfable every day of the year!
 So what are you waiting for?
 Book your surf holiday in Nicaragua and experience this new surfers paradise with us at Rapture Surfcamps!

 Surfcamp in Nicaragua – the Ultimate Surfing Destination

 - Our camp stays open all year

 - Over 330 days of offshore winds per year – surfable every day

 - Qualified surf instructors who are some of the areas best surfers

 - Surf school for beginners